 2. Use Hashtags to Increase Visibility

-The user’s journey from your Instagram Story/post to your bio, and then from your bio to your website often begins with a search.
-Hashtags are what make your posts show up in prospects’ search results, so it’s important to optimize your use of them.
+The user’s journey from your Instagram Story/post to your bio and then from your bio to your website often begins with a search.
+Hashtags make your posts appear in prospects’ search results, so it’s important to optimize your use of them.